Healthy salad recipes? Aren't all salads good for you?

 At buffets, at meals out, at MacDonald's.
 If there is not much choice it is easy to go for the one with a big dollop of leaves to make us feel all warm and virtuous, but it is a good idea to stop and think first.

-Or stop and look if there is a food label.
+Or stop and look if there is a food label. (and think also - what is going to happen to that plastic packaging?)

 Once I was at the supermarket and had a sugar craving.
 Now I know I am against too much sugar as a food, and I know it's not good, but this craving was just too overwhelming.
 So there I was reading the labels on various cream doughnuts, jam scones, bakewell pies and chocolate choux buns so I could buy the least naughty.